2023 Solar Incentives Guide for Tulsa, OK - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a range of financial incentives implemented to make installing and using solar panels more affordable.
+The phrase "solar incentives" refers to a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Incentives can include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered federally, while others are provided by the Oklahoma government or your specific utility company, county or municipality.
+Different kinds of incentives, like cash back, discounts or monthly utility bill credits, may be available to you.
+Certain incentives may be handled by the state of Oklahoma, by your utility company or by county or municipality, while other incentives are federal.
 Categories of solar incentives include:

-- Net Metering: Net metering factors in after your solar system is up and running.
-If you have a net metering agreement with your Tulsa utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you have a net metering agreement in place with your Tulsa utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.

-- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar system.
-Property tax exemptions allow you to ignore the added value of your solar system when you calculate how much property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
+Property tax exemptions allow you to ignore the value that your solar panels add when you're calculating how much property tax you need to pay.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit applies to you, speak with your local Tulsa solar installation company.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to reach out to your local Tulsa solar panel installation expert with your questions.

 State & Local Solar Incentives